front-commerce/developers.front-commerce.com/source/docs/prismic/expose-content.md

 ### Expose an article and retrieve it by its uid

-Let's assume you have created a Custom Repeatable Type _ARTICLE_ which identifier is `article`.
+Let's assume you have created a Custom Repeatable Type _Article_ which identifier is `article`.
 This Custom Repeatable Type has three fields:

 * `uid` of type UID (this field is mandatory to retrieve the article by its identifier)
 * `title` of type Rich Text